 - Requiring that patients view their physician notes on the patient portal or health app before allowing them to find what they really want

 Sure you can rationalize that everything ultimately is for the patient’s benefit but come on.
 Patients aren’t stupid.
 They know when something benefits them and when it really is for someone else’s benefit.
-Forcing patients to go online to use secure messaging to communicate with their health care provider instead of calling is a pretty transparent way of trying to eliminate staffing costs and achieve Stage 2 Meaningful Use.
-But from a customer service perspective it’s not very smart.
+Forcing patients to go online to use secure messaging to communicate with their healthcare provider instead of calling is a pretty transparent way of trying to eliminate staffing costs and achieve Stage 2 MU.
+But from a customer service perspective, it’s not very smart.
 Person-to-person interactions are much more meaningful from an engagement perspective than “going online.”
-Heck even the airlines let you call and speak with a reservation agent if you don’t want to book your flight online.
+Heck, even the airlines let you call and speak with a reservation agent if you don’t want to book your flight online.

-Remember, many patients (people) are already engagement in their health albeit in ways that differ from the way providers tend to define engagement, e.g., patients doing what we provider consider to be the right thing.
-Following the admonition to “do no harm” the health care providers job is to be engaging and avoid pissing off the patient and disengaging them.
+Remember, many patients (people) are already engaged in their health albeit in ways that differ from the way providers tend to define engagement (e.g., patients doing what we provider consider to be the right thing).
+Following the admonition to “do no harm,” the healthcare providers job is to be engaging and avoid pissing off the patient and disengaging them.

-My advice is you do something nice for your customers – something that they find to be a benefit – you can never go wrong.
+My advice is if you do something nice for your customers, something that they find to be a benefit, then you can never go wrong.